taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 - Score each candidate component (weigh X Rate = Score).
 - Plot the scores of each candidate component across each of the grading criteria

+More details on component selection can be found [here](Component%20Selection/component_selection.md).

 <table>
   <tr>
     <td width="60%" align="center">